-- Provide client with information on function, use, and maintenance (including location of service switch and cleaning instructions) of ventilation system and components. - Provide client with equipment manuals for installed equipment. - o Include disclaimer that ASHRAE 62.2 does not account for high polluting sources or guarantee indoor air quality.
+- Provide client with information on function, use, and maintenance (including location of service switch and cleaning instructions) of ventilation system and components. - o Provide client with equipment manuals for installed equipment. - o Include disclaimer that ASHRAE 62.2 does not account for high polluting sources or guarantee indoor air quality. - Provide the client with a copy of the ASHRAE 62.2 FACTSheet.